neocturne/tumblr2soup/README.md

 ``XXXXXXXX`` for a post URL ``https://...tumblr.com/post/XXXXXXXX/...``.

-Be wary of removing posts from Tumblr: removing a post while *tumblr2soup* is running can cause posts to be skipped, and when the post that is stored in the ``latest`` file is removed, *tumblr2soup* will have no way to know where to stop and re-import the whole Tumblr account.
+Be wary of removing posts from Tumblr: removing a post while *tumblr2soup* is running can cause posts to be skipped.

 ## Known issues and missing features